 Dye Penetration Test Procedure Steps

-Depending on the penetrant system, component size, discontinuity type, the procedure of dye penetration test may vary.
+Depending on the penetrant system, component size, and discontinuity type, the procedure of the dye penetration test may vary.
 But, their general steps will be similar and can be presented as follows:

 Pre-cleaning and Surface Preparation: